Deaconess: Pauline text

-Paul's earliest mention of a woman as deacon is in his Letter to the Romans 16:1 (AD 58) where he says: "I commend to you our sister Phoebe, who is the servant of the church at Cenchreae".
+Paul's earliest mention of a woman as deacon is in his Letter to the Romans 16:1 (AD 58) where he says: "I commend to you our sister Phoebe, who is the servant [NIV uses the word Deacon] of the church at Cenchreae".
 The original Greek says: οὖσαν διάκονον, ousan diakonon, being [the] [female] servant of the church at Cenchreae.
 The word "diakonon" means servant in nearly all of its 30 uses in the New Testament, but may also be used to refer to the church office of deacon.
+Phoebe is the only person in scripture named a "diakonos" in relation to a specific church.
 There is no scholarly consensus regarding whether the phrase here denotes "an official title of a permanent ministry."
 The term may refer to her serving in a more generic sense, without holding a church office.

 A reference to the qualifications required of deacons appears in Paul's First Epistle to Timothy 3:8–13 (NRSV translation):

 Deacons likewise must be serious, not double-tongued, not indulging in much wine, not greedy for money; they must hold fast to the mystery of the faith with a clear conscience.
 And let them first be tested; then, if they prove themselves blameless, let them serve as deacons.
 Women likewise must be serious, not slanderers, but temperate, faithful in all things.
 Let deacons be married only once, and let them manage their children and their households well; for those who serve well as deacons gain a good standing for themselves and great boldness in the faith that is in Christ Jesus.